jfkenna/dynamic-vector-clocks/README.md

 ### Implementation

 The process of these implementations are as follows:
-1. Either `dynamic_vc.sh` or `matrix_clock.sh` are called from within their respective repositories with a example input file to utilise (for example, `./dynamic_vc.sh -f examples/broadcast5.txt` to run Example 5 for Dynamic Vector clocks with 4 nodes).
+1. Either `dynamic_vc.sh` or `matrix_clock.sh` are called from within their respective directories with a example input file to utilise (for example, `./dynamic_vc.sh -f examples/broadcast5.txt` to run Example 5 for Dynamic Vector clocks with 4 nodes).
 The shell script will calculate how much processes are needed to run the MPI program initially, and execute the `mpiexec` command dynamically.
 2. The main algorithm is invoked; Process `0` is responsible for splitting the input line for each process (`1` to `N`) - which is sent at the start of the program.
 3. After receiving the event list from Process `0` in Step 2: the main `process_loop` is executed by process `N` corresponding to the input row.
 Each broadcast or unicast event in the event list will generat a random floating point number to add for corresponding receive and eventual deliveries.
 4. Messages are thus sent and received - but **not** delivered unless the specific causal deliverability condition is met for either algorithm.
 Both algorithms implement a similar check on the incoming messages' clock.
 If both of these conditions are met, the message is delivered and the message's number is added to the process's number.
 Otherwise it is enqueued in a message/hold back queue: